 These actions would have definitively protected future players.

 Instead now, we have women that were faced with an unfathomable environment a decade ago, who want nothing more to heal and leave this behind them, being told by the media they need to come forward with their names if they want this story to have a voice.

 A voice they were denied when this situation happened.

 They are being asked to share their painful stories without a cloak of anonymity and disrupt the lives they’ve worked hard to build in the aftermath of what they experienced, if they don’t want it on their conscience that Coach Billy is still in the game working with young female players.

 How the ******** is that fair or right?

 This is the nightmare scenario of youth sports, that we've seen with college football and gymnastics.
 Until we change the culture from top to bottom – not in the moronic "promotion and relegation!" sense, but throughout our society – it's not a matter of if your club or team will suffer something horrible like this, but when.
 We – I'm including the United States with Canada here, if only because we have yoked our club soccer futures together – need to make sure that the exploitational mindset towards players is eradicated.
-Oversight and responsibility are the only options, because the alternative is a sport for of Coach Billy.
+Oversight and responsibility are the only options, because the alternative is a sport for an endless succession of Coach Billy.